clux/bandage/README.md

 test('some test', function *(t) {
   var v = yield Promise.resolve(true);
-  throw new Error('this stack gets shown in trace') t.ok(v, 'not reached');
+  throw new Error('this message gets shown in trace') t.ok(v, 'not reached');
 });
 ```